vstinner/vstinner.github.io/draft/python_contrib_2017q2.rst

 * pgen is now only built by "make regen-grammar"
 * Add $(srcdir)/ prefix to paths to source files to handle correctly compilation outside the source directory
+* Remove "make touch", Tools/hg/hgtouch.py and .hgtouch

-Note: $(PYTHON_FOR_REGEN) is no more used nor needed by "make" default target building Python.
+Note: By default, $(PYTHON_FOR_REGEN) is no more used nor needed by "make".

-bpo-30273: Update sysconfig (#1464)

-The AST_H_DIR variable was removed from Makefile.pre.in by the commit a5c62a8e9f0de6c4133825a5710984a3cd5e102b (bpo-23404).

-AST_H_DIR was hardcoded to "Include", so replace the removed variable by its content.

-Remove also ASDLGEN variable from sysconfig example since this variable was also removed.

-bpo-30273: update distutils.sysconfig for venv's created from Python.

-compiled out-of-tree (builddir != srcdir). (see also bpo-15366)

 Trick bug: Clang 4.0, dtoa and strict aliasing